How parents can get involved in their child’s education

 - To provide material, and/or volunteer assistance for the benefit of teachers and students within the St. Andrews community.

 The PTG is very active in organising events throughout the school year, and these events provide an excellent opportunity for parental involvement.
-As you can perhaps imagine, a school fair, for example, takes a significant amount of organisation and this is when parents have time and again proved themselves to be an essential part of the school and its spirit.
-We also welcome parent volunteers to assist in the classroom and on school trips, as well as to serve on one of the Parent Teacher Group’s committees.
+As you can perhaps imagine, a school fair, for example, takes a significant amount of time to organise, our parents are an essential part of the school and its spirit.

 St. Andrews International School Sathorn, a member of the Cognita group, invites you to visit our website where you will find information about every aspect of school life, as well as videos and a virtual tour.